 Gateshead 52 was delivered to Beamish on 7th January 2014 - its ownership having been transferred from the Tramway Museum Society.
 The tram will eventually be restored to operational condition.

-Oporto C65 arrived at Beamish in September 2016 following its ownership change from Crich.
+Oporto 65 arrived at Beamish in September 2016 following its ownership change from Crich.
 It is a Coal Transporter and will eventually be mainly used on the driver experience.
 It is currently under attention to prepare it for commisioning and to see what work will be needed to overhaul the tram.

 Sheffield 513 is currently on loan at the East Anglia Transport Museum, Carlton Colville, having previously been on loan for 10 years in Blackpool.